RedBucketRealty/Planning/business_requirements.md

 - Design should be accessible.
 - A stylesheet should be developed.
 - A collaboration cycle should be made.
+- Articulation of brand values, ideas, and designs.
+- Designs should comply with DA requirements.

 ## Messaging and Communication